cwharris/graphistry-compose/README.md

 There is an alternate SSL conf you can use if yo uare not using a self signed cert. `./etc/nginx/ssl.conf`.

+We have a helper tool for generating self signed ssl certs that you can use by running:

+`bash scripts/generate-ssl-certs.sh`

 Bootstrap System
 ================